woct0rdho/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 - Base-model attention, routing, MMQ, RMSNorm, and mHC patches are installed before PEFT.
 - Packed LM-head loss is mandatory.
 - Training keeps `use_liger_kernel=False` because generic Liger has no DeepSeek V4 registry contract.
-- Production contains one retained path per accepted boundary; experimental selectors and losing branches are absent.
+- Production contains one retained path per accepted boundary.
+Experimental selectors and losing branches are absent.
-- The repository suite passes `106/106`; Ruff, `py_compile`, and `git diff --check` pass.
+- The repository suite passes `106/106`.
+Ruff, `py_compile`, and `git diff --check` pass.

 Rejected or deferred:
 - Runtime experimental switches were removed after selection so checkpoint replay and user-facing training cannot diverge from the accepted path.
 - Generic fallbacks that repair unsupported layouts, dequantize packed weights, or silently change model semantics were rejected in favor of explicit failure.
 - Repeated backward through one retained attention graph remains unsupported because forward score storage is intentionally transferred to `dS` ownership.
 A new forward or checkpoint replay is required.
-- Validation on additional ROCm architectures is deferred; current launch and compiler evidence is specific to `gfx1151`.
+- Validation on additional ROCm architectures is deferred.
+Current launch and compiler evidence is specific to `gfx1151`.

 ## Validation requirements

 Every full-model acceptance run must verify:

-- finite loss and finite trainable gradients;
+- finite loss and finite trainable gradients.
-- every expected adapter gradient present;
+- every expected adapter gradient present.
-- no gradients on packed parameters, norms, routers, mHC controls, embeddings, sinks, or LM head;
+- no gradients on packed parameters, norms, routers, mHC controls, embeddings, sinks, or LM head.
-- packed payload pointer, version, storage, and checksum immutability;
+- packed payload pointer, version, storage, and checksum immutability.
-- exact hash-router indices;
+- exact hash-router indices.
-- sorted selected routing-weight agreement for learned routers;
+- sorted selected routing-weight agreement for learned routers.
-- all 43 decoder layers using non-reentrant checkpointing;
+- all 43 decoder layers using non-reentrant checkpointing.
-- all intended attention modules using project-owned dispatch;
+- all intended attention modules using project-owned dispatch.
-- no hidden CPU offload or process swap growth;
+- no hidden CPU offload or process swap growth.
 - first-step LoRA-B updates and second-backward nonzero A/B gradients.

 Continuous numerical gates are:

-- loss relative error at most `5e-3`;
+- loss relative error at most `5e-3`.
-- final-hidden cosine at least `0.999`;
+- final-hidden cosine at least `0.999`.
-- final-hidden relative L2 error at most `3e-2`;
+- final-hidden relative L2 error at most `3e-2`.
-- concatenated adapter-gradient cosine at least `0.999`;
+- concatenated adapter-gradient cosine at least `0.999`.
-- concatenated adapter-gradient relative L2 error at most `3e-2`;
+- concatenated adapter-gradient relative L2 error at most `3e-2`.
-- major adapter-family cosine at least `0.99`;
+- major adapter-family cosine at least `0.99`.
-- first-update cosine at least `0.995`;
+- first-update cosine at least `0.995`.
-- updated-adapter relative L2 error at most `1e-2`;
+- updated-adapter relative L2 error at most `1e-2`.
 - no NaN, Inf, missing, or unexpectedly zero gradient.

 For near-tied learned-router selections, compare sorted selected weights without expert IDs.
 Require cosine at least `0.999`, relative RMSE at most `3e-2`, bounded maximum weight error, and bounded normalized row-sum error.
 A near-tie exception never permits incomplete or nonfinite gradients.